 V. 1 Merchandise

 and imports are in common use.
 They are referred to as general trade and

 special trade and differ mainly in the way warehoused and re-exported

 goods are treated.
 General trade figures are larger than the corresponding

-special trade figures because the latter exclude certain trade
+special trade figures because the latter exclude certain trade flows, such as

-merchandise trade is defined according to the general trade definition.
+trade is defined according to the general trade definition.
 It covers all types

-of inward and outward movement of goods through a country or
+of inward and outward movement of goods through a country or territory

 all merchandise that either add to or reduce the stock of material resources of